upenn-acg/cis6010/README.md

 ## HW1: Fix uncoalesced memory accesses

-Your first task is to fix the uncoalesced global memory accesses in `runBasic`.
+Your first task is to fix all of the uncoalesced global memory accesses in `runBasic`.
+Note that you have control over the order in which the elements of the output matrix are computed, and can leverage floating-point commutativity and also assume associativity (even though in reality [floating-point addition and multiplication are not associative](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problems)).
+You should compute the dot products incrementally in an order that yields coalesced memory accesses.

 Copy the `runBasic` code to `runGmemCoalesced` and edit it there.
 Resolving the issues should result in a significant speedup (~550 GFLOPS on 2048<sup>2</sup> input matrices).

 ## HW2: Use shared memory